stefcenti2022/School_District_Analysis/README.md

 - % Passing Reading: The % of all students that passed reading with a score >= 70.
 This value excludes THS 9th graders.
 Originally, this value was 85.8.
 After removing the scores, the value was 85.7 for a slight decrease of 0.1%.
 - % Overall Passing: The % of all high school students that passed both reading and math excluding THS 9th graders.
 In the first analysis, this score was 65.2.
 For this recent analysis, the value wa 64.9 for a decrease of 0.3%.

 Overall, there was not a significant difference to the district summary as demonstrated above when comparing before and after scores side by side.
-This most likely is due to THS having a lower number of all the schools and that only the 9th grade scores were removed from the calculations.
+This most likely is due to THS having a lower number of students out of all the schools and that only their 9th grade scores were removed from the calculations.

 ### Overview of Key Metrics by School
-Here we will delve into the differences between the individual schools when compared to THS and for each metric we will report on the observations based on several metrics such as school size, type and budget.
+Here we will delve into the differences between the individual schools when compared to THS.
+Observations based on several metrics such as school size, type and budget are described in this section.

 The following table shows all the schools in the district and how they performed in relation to each other:

 <img src="./Resources/school_summary.jpeg" alt="School Summary" width="600"/>

 #### Key Metrics Covered in the school analysis
 - School Type: This column indicates indicates if the school is a District School or Charter.
 There can be distinct differences between these types of schools and in this table we can see that overall passing is more than 30% greater in charter vs. disrict schools.
 The exception here being THS which is due to the scores of the 9th graders being removed while still using the total number of students to obtain this value.
-Previously, we saw how THS actaully performed taking out the number of 9th graders from the equation.
 - Total Students: This is the total number of 9th, 10th, 11th, and 12th graders in each school that were included in the data used for this analysis.
 Later we will see how school sizes affect performance but off-hand we can quickly see how high schools with more than 2K students perform much lower overall.
 - Total School Budget: This is the annual budget for each school in the district.
+A deeper analysis of this metric will be discussed later since it is difficult to determine much from the way the above table is sorted which is by school name instead of budget which will be easier to see when grouped in various bins based on the budget size.
 - Per Student Budget: This is the average amount each school spends for each individual student in their high school.
-This is a better indicator than the total budget since some larger schools that spend more per student may perform worse than a small school with a larger budget per student.
-We will look at this metric in greater detail later.
+This is a better indicator than total budget since some larger schools that spend more per student may perform worse than a small school with a larger budget per student.
+We will look at this metric in greater detail later as well.
 - Average Math Score: This is the mean math score for all students in each school.
+A quick look shows that district schools average in the high end of the 70th percentile while charter schools are in the low end of the 80th percentile.
 - Average Reading Score: This is the mean of all reading scores for each school.
 - % Passing Math: This shows the percentage of the students in each school that passed the math portion of the standardized test.
 Any score >= 70 is considered passing.
 - % Passing Reading: This shows the percentage of the students in each school that passed the reading portion of the standardized test.
 Any score >= 70 is considered passing.
 - % Overall Passing: This shows the percentage of students in each school that passed both the reading and math portions of the test.

+The next 2 images show the scores for THS as before the scores were removed and after.
+The table above and the THS scores in the images will be referenced in this section where were compare THS to the other schools and a few key metrics for all schools.

 <img src="./Resources/THS_summary_before.jpeg" alt="THS Before" width="600"/>
 <img src="./Resources/THS_summary_after.jpeg" alt="THS After" width="600"/>